 Outline The example establishes a communication between a master and a slave via Modbus.
-The following combination options are shown: Modbus master (M) Modbus slave (S) CPU 31xS CPU 21xSER-1 Components The following components are required for this example: CPU 31xS as Modbus RTU master CPU 21xSER-1 as Modbus RTU slave Siemens SIMATIC Manager and possibilities for the project transfer Modbus cable connection Approach Assemble a Modbus system consisting of a CPU 31xS as Modbus master and a CPU 21xSER-1 as Modbus slave and Modbus cable.
+The following combination options are shown: Modbus master (M)Modbus slave (S)CPU 31xSCPU 21xSER-1 Components The following components are required for this example: CPU 31xS as Modbus RTU master CPU 21xSER-1 as Modbus RTU slave Siemens SIMATIC Manager and possibilities for the project transfer Modbus cable connection Approach Assemble a Modbus system consisting of a CPU 31xS as Modbus master and a CPU 21xSER-1 as Modbus slave and Modbus cable.
 Execute the project engineering of the master!
 For this you create a PLC user application with the following structure: OB 100: Call SFC 216 (configuration as Modbus RTU master) with timeout setting and error evaluation.
 OB 1: Call SFC 217 (SER_SND) where the data is send with error evaluation.
 Here you have to build up the telegram according to the Modbus rules.
 Call SFC 218 (SER_RECV) where the data is received with error evaluation.
 Execute the project engineering of the slave!
 The PLC user application at the slave has the following structure: OB 100: Call SFC 216 (configuration as Modbus RTU slave) with timeout setting and Modbus address in the DB and error evaluation.
-OB 11: Call SFC 217 (SER_SND) for data transport from the slave CPU to the output buffer.
-Call SFC 218 (SER_RECV) for the data transport from the input buffer to the CPU.
-Allow an according error evaluation
+OB 1: Call SFC 217 (SER_SND) for data transport from the slave CPU to the output buffer.
+Call SFC 218 (SER_RECV) for the data transport from the for both directions.